pswhdev/holidays_optimizer/README.md

 ![Result initial logic](documentation/bahamas-res-cal-before.png)

 When I began thinking about how to address the issues, it became increasingly evident that my code required refactoring with a different approach.
 This decision was far from easy, given the considerable energy invested in planning and developing the initial logic.
-However, I opted to revise my approach and focus solely on identifying the working days between holidays and weekends.
+However, I opted to revise my approach and re-think the whole strategy.
+This time I considered the weekends and public holidays as non working days and looked for how many workdays were present between two non working days during the given period.

 The scheme below illustrates this revised concept, employing the same color scheme as described in the first logic.